Kaohsiung Metro: Opening

 Construction accidents delayed the opening of the MRT considerably from the originally planned December 2006 date.
-The Sanduo-Siaogang section of the Red Line was eventually opened to the public for free test rides during 8–11 February 2008, and the Red Line (except for 2 stations) opened for service on 9 March 2008.
-The Orange Line fully opened for service on 14 September 2008.
+The Sanduo-Siaogang section of the Red line was eventually opened to the public for free test rides during 8–11 February 2008, and the Red line (except for two stations) opened for service on 9 March 2008.
+The Orange line fully opened for service on 14 September 2008.

-Ridership

-Ridership has been far below expectations, with an average of 100,000 passengers per day versus an expected 360,000, and accumulated losses are expected to reach NT$6 billion by the end of 2009.

-As of December 2013, the average daily ridership stands at about 178,975, with ridership figures significantly greater on weekends than on weekdays.
-During New Year's Eve on 31 December 2012, the system transported 472,378 passengers.
-KRTC stated that ridership would need to exceed 380,000 passengers per day in order to break even.

-Unopened Stations
+Unopened stations

 The R1, R2, and O3 stations were planned originally but never built.
 The R1 and R2 stations were cancelled before construction, and O3 was cancelled due to a fire at the original station location.